Tom Sawyer, Detective: Plagiarism accusation

-In 1909, Danish schoolmaster Valdemar Thoresen claimed, in an article in the magazine Maaneds, that the plot of the book had been plagiarized from Steen Blicher's story The Vicar of Weilby.
+In 1909, Danish schoolmaster Valdemar Thoresen claimed, in an article in the magazine Maaneds, that the plot of the book had been plagiarized from Steen Blicher's story The Rector of Veilbye.
 Blicher's work had been translated into German, but not into English, and Twain's secretary wrote Mr. Thoresen a letter, stating, "Mr. Clemens is not familiar with Danish and does not read German fluently, and has not read the book you mention, nor any translation or adaptation of it that he is aware of.
 The matter constituting 'Tom Sawyer, Detective,' is original with Mr. Clemens, who has never been consciously a plagiarist."

 Tom Sawyer, Detective, like Bilcher's 1829 novel, is based on the 1626 trial of Pastor Søren Jensen Quist of Vejlby, as stated in an opening note preceding the first chapter of Detective (as republished by Gutenberg Press).
 The author states:

 Note: Strange as the incidents of this story are, they are not inventions, but facts—even to the public confession of the accused.
 I take them from an old-time Swedish criminal trial, change the actors, and transfer the scenes to America.
 I have added some details, but only a couple of them are important ones. — M. T.